-Down the aisle she comes, a picture of beauty touched with hope, and a just a trace of anxiety.
-She joins her husband-to-be at the altar, there to make their vows of commitment in the presence of their friends, their family, and God.
+Down the aisle she comes, a picture of beauty touched with hope- and a just a trace of anxiety.
+She stands with her husband-to-be, joining him in vows of commitment.

 With solemn words, the bride and groom make a mutual, lifelong commitment to their marriage and to each other.
 If they live another fifty years, they will have more than 18,250 days to prove their commitment.
 18,250 days!
 That’s a life sentence!

 Each day will have its joys, but also many tests.

 Let’s take a look at some of the common commitment testers.